 You need to meet specific academic standards in order to continue to receive financial aid.
 By completing 67% of the classes you attempt and maintaining the appropriate cumulative GPA, you may continue to receive aid.
 For specific guidance on what is required, please see Financial Aid and Your Grades.

 - Repeat coursework

 - You may enter a "grace period" for repayment of Direct Subsidized and Unsubsidized loans.

 The six-month grace period begins once you drop below half-time (6 credits) status and you will be contacted by your servicer to begin repaying your loans.

 - HACC will cancel your upcoming student aid disbursements.

 We will automatically cancel future disbursements if you owe a balance to the College as a result of a recalculation.
 If you repay the balance and wish to return to the College, you must submit a written request to have your financial aid reinstated.

-- The state may cancel your PHEAA State Grant for the upcoming term.
+- The state may cancel your PA State Grant for the upcoming term.

-The PHEAA State Grant Agency has its own academic progress policy.
+The PA State Grant Program has their own policy regarding academic progress.
+The program is administered by PHEAA, so further information can be found at https://www.pheaa.org/.
 HACC must adhere to this policy when determining your eligibility for the grant.

 - HACC may terminate your position under the student employment program.